EXHIBITION AT Maine MILL : Unseen Hands: The Hidden Elements of Labor - Press Release

 (Click on images to read descriptions.
 On mobile tap dot, bottom right corner of screen.)

 18 Bouquets of flowers for each October 25, 2023 shooting victim in Lewiston, Maine.
-Image size 32x62”, Archival Pigment Print in edition of 20 or as a poster for sale in varying sizes to benefit the archive work at Maine MILL.
+Image size 32x62”, Archival Pigment Print in edition of 20 for sale to benefit the archive work at Maine MILL.
+A poster is also available.

 From Tanja’s crowd sourced collection